corneliana/all-in-one/Overview of Internet.md

 ## connect devices by wire

 Connection is established between two sockets, and the devices negotiate various parameters such as the maximum segment size and window size, to determine how data will be transmitted over the connection.
 Yet building direct connection between two devices is neither practical nor feasible, so we use an intermediary: hub => switch => router.
+#### Why data is transmitted in segments?
+Data segmentation is a fundamental principle that underpins the design and operation of the internet, enhancing its performance, reliability, and scalability.

 ## transmit data in packets through router